 The present value of the defined benefit obligation is calculated using a discount rate determined by reference to market yields of government bonds.
-Generally, a decrease in the interest rate of a reference government bond will increase the plan obligation.
+Generally, a decrease in the interest rate of a reference government bonds will increase the plan obligation.
 However, this will be partially offset by an increase in the return on the plan's investments in debt securities and if the return on plan asset falls below this rate, it will create a deficit in the plan.
-Currently, the plan's investments are generally concentrated in debt securities although the Company also has investments in UITF.
+Currently, the plan has generally concentrated on investment in debt securities, although the Group also invests in UITF.